Pharmacogenomics Program

 Read Our Info Sheet on the Program

-PharMerica has partnered with SinguLab®, a nationwide provider of precision medicine solutions, to offer pharmacogenomic risk assessments and testing to help facilities and providers identify, monitor, and manage potential issues associated with resident medications.
+PharMerica has a longstanding partnership with AccessDx Laboratory, a nationwide expert in LTPACs and provider of precision medicine solutions, to offer pharmacogenomic risk assessments and testing to help facilities and providers identify, monitor, and manage potential issues associated with resident medications.
 Contact your account manager for more information.